-Doylestown, PA (August 7, 2012) Vita Education Services hosted a gathering of Vita students, tutors, and teachers from the Literacy Tutoring and GED programs to recognize and honor volunteer and student achievements during the past academic year.
-Over 75 people attended the celebration held at Bensalem Library on August 4.
+Doylestown, PA (August 31, 2015) Vita Education Services hosted a gathering of Vita students, tutors, and teachers from the Literacy Tutoring and GED program to recognize and honor volunteer and student achievements during the past academic year.
+Over 90 people attended the celebration held at Bensalem Library on August 8.

-Kathy White, Vita’s Tutoring Program Coordinator, recognized Literacy Tutors who volunteer their time to work with students in small groups to help improve their reading writing and math skills and work toward getting their GED.
+Kathy White, Vita’s Tutoring Program Coordinator, recognized Literacy Tutors who volunteer their time to work with students to help improve their reading, writing, and math skills and work toward getting their GED.
 She thanked them for the hours and hours of volunteer time, noting the accomplishments of their students that came as a result of the commitment and hard work of both tutors and students.

 Vita’s teachers were recognized for their dedication and support in helping students achieve their goal.
 The crowd applauded the success of the students and the contributions made by teachers and tutors.